NivL1/Java-Client-Server/README.md

 # Java-Client-Server
-web interactive server of 2 games- 'catch the bunny' and 'tic tac tow'.
+web interactive server of 2 games - 'catch the bunny' and 'tic tac tow'.